Emergency Dentistry Allen

 Every Dental Emergency is Different

-There are many different ways to treat a dental emergency based on each patient’s specific situation.
+There are many ways to treat a dental emergency based on each patient’s specific situation.
 For example, a minor toothache can often be relieved using a small filling, while more major ones may require a root canal and crown.
 The cost of your treatment will depend on a variety of factors, including some of the following:

 • How severely your teeth are damaged.
 The more work that’s required, the more costly the treatment will likely be.